Wall Street Pummels ThermoGenesis Holdings Inc. (THMO) After Recent Earnings Report

 Sponsored

+The average price from analysts is $1.00, which is $0.87 above the current price.
 THMO currently public float of 33.72M and currently shorts hold a 1.20% ratio of that float.
-Today, the average trading volume of THMO was 1.49M shares.
+Today, the average trading volume of THMO was 1.82M shares.

 THMO’s Market Performance

-THMO stocks went up by 3.64% for the week, with a monthly drop of 0.00% and a quarterly performance of -50.41%, while its annual performance rate touched -90.95%.
-The volatility ratio for the week stands at 12.04% while the volatility levels for the past 30 days are set at 11.82% for ThermoGenesis Holdings Inc. The simple moving average for the period of the last 20 days is 11.01% for THMO stocks with a simple moving average of -68.32% for the last 200 days.
+THMO stocks went up by 6.38% for the week, with a monthly jump of 32.44% and a quarterly performance of -42.71%, while its annual performance rate touched -89.19%.
+The volatility ratio for the week stands at 15.33% while the volatility levels for the past 30 days are set at 12.20% for ThermoGenesis Holdings Inc. The simple moving average for the period of the last 20 days is 20.31% for THMO stocks with a simple moving average of -62.13% for the last 200 days.

 Analysts’ Opinion of THMO